 Getting a DUI doesn’t necessarily mean you’ll be paying an arm and a leg for insurance for the rest of your life.
 Since your rates could increase for several years, it’s best to shop insurance quotes regularly, maintain a good driving record and follow all DUI conviction requirements set by your state.
 Once the DUI is off your record, you may want to apply with a new insurance company to get a lower rate.

 Distracted driving causes more than 100 fatalities a year in South Dakota, according to the National Highway Traffic and Safety Administration (NHTSA).
 A speeding or distracted driving ticket can lead to a large increase in insurance rates.
-If you’re penalized with a reckless driving ticket your rates will rise.
-The following table provides the average cost of insurance per month for drivers in South Dakota who have a ticket on their record.
+If you’re penalized with a reckless driving ticket, your rates will rise.
+The above table provides the average cost of insurance per month for drivers in South Dakota who have a ticket on their record.

 There’s no blanket increase in the extra premium you’ll pay if you get a speeding or distracted driving ticket.
 There’s also not a one-size-fits-all answer to how long it will stay on your record.
 Often, insurance companies will allow first-time offenders to participate in an online driver’s school to remove points from a record.
 It’s best to get a complete understanding of the real costs of distracted driving and buckle down on being safe behind the wheel.

-Cheapest Car Insurance Companies in SD for Drivers With Bad Credit
+Average Car Insurance Rates for Drivers With Bad Credit

 You may be wondering how your credit score is linked to your insurance premiums.
 Insurance companies look at your score and see that it represents your ability to pay your insurance premium on time.
 South Dakota ranks highly when it comes to credit scores, tieing North Dakota for the second-highest average FICO score in the nation at 727.
-However, drivers with a poor credit score can expect estimates similar to the following rates.
+However, drivers with a poor credit score can expect estimates similar to the above rates.

 Poor credit history has been linked to more insurance claims, which is why those with bad credit often get higher premiums — the insurance company sees you as a higher risk to insure.
 The good news is there is always room to improve your credit score.
 Once your credit score increases, you can shop for new auto insurance to lower your rates and save money.

-Cheapest Car Insurance Companies in South Dakota for Seniors
+Average Car Insurance Rates for Seniors

 Seniors’ auto insurance rates are affected by a variety of factors, such as driving history, claims history and overall health.
 Finding cheap car insurance for seniors in South Dakota just requires shopping a variety of quotes to find what fits your driving habits best.

-Cheapest Car Insurance for Students
+Average Car Insurance Rates for Students

 Like many states, South Dakota has implemented a graduated license plan for teens that has new young drivers following a strict licensing program before becoming fully licensed.
 Teens can get their first permit at age 14.
 Then, after 180 days, they can graduate to a Restricted Minor's Permit and then graduate into a full license six months later.
 Insurance is required from the instruction permit phase, but families can usually get a discount by adding a child to their existing policy.